Dear Eronie7,

 Dear Pasupathi sir,

-By mentioning about the news do you mean to say that the employee in this case can also be termed as a workmen and she can challenge the company in court since the company have not followed a proper domestic inquiry and have denied her gratuity.
+By mentioning the news, do you mean to say that the employee in this case can also be termed as a workman, and she can challenge the company in court since the company has not followed a proper domestic inquiry and has denied her gratuity?

-Please correct me sir if I made mistake in understanding your point since I am new to HR field.
+Please correct me, sir, if I made a mistake in understanding your point since I am new to the HR field.

 Gokul